edgio-docs/edgio-docs/guides/uplynk/analyze/reports.md

 ---
 To access reports, click **Analytics** from the left navigation; then select the desired report from the left-hand pane.

-<Callout type="info">If a report displays an AWS error message indicating that you are not authorized to view it, then you must adjust your browser's security configuration to allow `cms.uplynk.com` to use third-party cookies.
-[Learn more](#aws-report-error).</Callout>
+<Callout type="info">If a report displays an AWS error message indicating that you are not authorized to view it, then you must adjust your browser's security configuration to allow `cms.uplynk.com` to use third-party cookies. <br>[Learn more](#aws-report-error).</Callout>

 [Reports](https://cms.uplynk.com/static/cms2/index.html#/analytics) (log-in required) provide insight into billing, usage data, live channel viewership, live event metrics, on-demand metrics, and ads.